Skip to main content

 AI evaluation (commonly called "evals") is the practice of systematically testing AI system outputs against predefined benchmarks, quality criteria, and task-specific metrics.
 Unlike traditional software testing, where inputs map deterministically to expected outputs, AI evals must account for the probabilistic nature of model outputs, the subjective quality of generated content, and the wide variety of inputs an AI system may encounter in production.

 Evals typically combine automated metrics (accuracy, relevance scores, safety classifications) with human evaluation (quality ratings, preference comparisons, error categorization).
-A comprehensive eval suite covers the happy path, edge cases, adversarial inputs, and safety-critical scenarios, providing a multidimensional picture of how the AI system performs across the conditions it will face in production.
+A thorough eval suite covers the happy path, edge cases, adversarial inputs, and safety-critical scenarios, providing a multidimensional picture of how the AI system performs across the conditions it will face in production.

 Why It Matters for Product Managers

 Evals also protect against silent regressions.
 When a model provider updates their API, when prompts are modified, or when retrieval systems change, evals immediately surface any quality degradation.
-This is especially important because AI failures are often subtle -- the system still produces coherent output, but the quality, accuracy, or safety has silently deteriorated.
+This is especially important because AI failures are often subtle.
+The system still produces coherent output, but the quality, accuracy, or safety has silently deteriorated.

 How It Works in Practice

-• Common Pitfalls
+Common Pitfalls

 • Building evals that are too easy and do not reflect the difficulty and diversity of real production inputs, creating false confidence in system quality.